 FLOW-3D CAST is supported on Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7, and SUSE Enterprise Linux 12

-Support for users who have installed FLOW-3D CAST on “compatible” Linux distributions (such as Fedora, Scientific Linux, Debian, Ubuntu) will only be provided when a problem can be reproduced on Flow Science’s RedHat and Novell enterprise-class Linux distributions.
+Support for FLOW-3D CAST installations on “compatible” Linux distributions (such as Fedora, Scientific Linux, Debian, Ubuntu) will only be provided when a problem can be reproduced on Flow Science’s RedHat and Novell enterprise-class Linux distributions.

 FLOW-3D CAST uses FLEXlm for license management.
-If you choose to employ the FLEXlm floating manager on a Windows network, your network server must be running Microsoft Windows 7, 8, 8.1, Server 2008, or Server 2012 and you must provide the FLEXID or the MAC address of the License Server.
+If you choose to employ the FLEXlm floating manager on a Windows network, your network server must be running Microsoft Windows 7, 8, 8.1, 10, Server 2008, or Server 2012 and you must provide the FLEXID or the MAC address of the License Server.

-Users who wish to customize any of the subroutines that Flow Science distributes as part of the standard installation will need a license for the Intel Fortran Compiler 2013.
-Users running Windows operating system will also need Visual Studio 2010.
+Users who wish to customize any of the subroutines that Flow Science distributes as part of the standard installation will need a license for the Intel Fortran Compiler 2016, at least update 1.
+Users running Windows operating system will also need Visual Studio 2010 or 2013.